This post may contain affiliate links. Please see my disclosure policy for details.

 Traditionally, Finn’s would use saunas as bathing houses and then dip in the freshwater lake or the sea before running water became available.
 A tradition that is still honoured today!

-Löyly has their own platform and stepladder that you can use to climb into the sea.
+Löyly has its own platform and stepladder that you can use to climb into the sea.
 Of course, you can just dip then come back up, you don’t need to swim a mile or anything.
 In the winter, they actually crack a hole in the ice so you can still have a dip!

-The Allas Sea Pool has their own sea pool that they source from a body of water further away from the main dock.
+The Allas Sea Pool has its own sea pool that they source from a body of water further away from the main dock.
 It’s filtered and treated so it’s healthy to bathe in and it’s the same temperature as the sea at the time.